 Our experienced team will create an individual solution for each project, large or small.
 Continuous attention to detail ensures the highest quality at each work stage.
 We welcome new challenges and apply knowledge gained from completed projects to new situations.
 Our hard-working buildings ensure maximum quality and value.
 We will listen to you, and we will act on what we hear.

 Customer care is at the heart of everything we do.
 We put our customers first.
 Our flexible approach means we can work on any work stage, be it at inception, exploring challenges and opportunities, masterplanning, through to delivery of large scale projects.
 We’re building hospitals, schools, housing, we want to build projects that we can tell our grandchildren about.

 Sarah is Senior Consultant with a history of Education Design in the practice.
 She now focuses on New Business and Client Liaison.
 She takes a keen interest in the practice’s Social Value, Diversity and Equalities strategies and design for Special Needs and Disabilities.
 She is currently undertaking Passivhaus accreditation training.

 Award-winning projects include Fitzjohn’s Primary School, Camden, St Wilfrid’s Secondary School, Crawley, and Glenwood and Lexden Heath Special Schools, Essex

 She is an RIBA Client Adviser, and has advised on projects in Barking & Dagenham, Bournemouth & Poole, Cambridgeshire, Haringey and Tower Hamlets, often managing complex consultation processes.

-Sarah has been an RIBA Part 3 professional practice examiner for over 10 years and is the practice’s champion for our graduate trainee programme.
+Sarah has been an RIBA Part 3 professional practice examiner for over 10 years and is one of the practice’s champions for our graduate trainee programme.